-In increasingly competitive and disrupted channel markets, having an incentive program is one way of boosting revenue and maintaining positive, lasting relationships with your channel partners.
-But just like channel management, marketing, and CRM technology must constantly evolve to meet the demands of channel marketing and sales, so too should your incentive technology and strategies.
+In competitive and disrupted channel markets, having an incentive program can boost revenue and maintain positive relationships with your channel partners.
+But just like channel management, marketing, and CRM technology must constantly evolve to meet the demands of channel marketing and sales, so should your incentive technology and strategies.
 Let’s talk about seven competitive incentive ideas that will keep your program fresh and fruitful.

 1. Use performance-tracking technology to assess ROI and improve incentive plans.